Dr Javier Gonzalez

-I joined the Department for Health as a Lecturer in 2014 and am a member of the Sport, Health and Exercise Science Research Group.
+I joined the Department for Health as a Lecturer in 2014 and my research interests are nutrition and metabolism.

 Studying postprandial metabolism gives insight into the future risk of developing chronic diseases such as type 2 diabetes, cardiovascular disease and dementia.
-Having recently been awarded a Research Fellowship from the European Society for Clinical Nutrition and Metabolism and a New Investigator Award from the Rank Prize Funds, I am embarking on a programme of research to explore the interactions between nutrition and exercise and the effects on metabolic health, particularly in the postprandial state.
-By understanding how metabolically active organs such as muscle, adipose and the liver interact within whole-body human physiology in response to nutrition and exercise, more precise interventions can be developed to target specific health issues.
+I am embarking on a programme of research to explore the interactions between nutrition and exercise and the effects on metabolic health, particularly in the postprandial state.
+By understanding how metabolically active organs such as muscle, adipose and the liver interact within whole-body human physiology in response to nutrition and exercise, more precise interventions can be developed to target specific health conditions.

-In a sports performance context, I have performed research in highly trained cyclists and triathletes, studying how nutrition can influence metabolism and how respiratory physiology affects performance.
+In a sports performance context, I have performed research in highly trained cyclists and triathletes, studying how nutrition can influence metabolism during endurance exercise and in recovery, and how respiratory physiology affects performance.
 Additionally, I am the Nutrition Section Editor for the International Rugby Board (IRB) Science Network.